teald/porchlight/docs/other/about.rst

   conditions or numerical instabilities.
 * Couple models in a single, short script, without hand-managing input files or writing long single-use automation scripts.
+* Provides a basic API for making development and research more accessible to early developers.

 FAQ
 ---